-Acupuncture Pre and Post Embryo Transfer Available onsite at NCFMC
+Pre- and Post- Embryo Transfer Available onsite at NCFMC

 Acupuncture, as a part of Traditional Chinese Medicine, has been reported to be a useful adjunct in the treatment of gynecological problems.
-Acupunture theory is based on the premise that there are patterns of energy flow (Qi) throughout the body, that are essential for health.
+Acupuncture theory is based on the premise that there are patterns of energy flow (Qi) throughout the body, that are essential for health.
 There are 20 meridians intersecting at 400 acupoints, which act as converging points for electromagnetic fields.
 Stimulation of these points with needles has been shown to affect neuropeptides such as beta-endorphin, as well as blood levels of hormones, including FSH, LH, prolactin, and cortisol.
 Women who do not ovulate have been shown to respond to acupuncture treatment.
 Prolactin and cortisol levels in women undergoing IVF treatment mimic the natural cycle more closely in those receiving acupuncture than those who are not.
 Acupuncture also decreases sympathetic nervous activity, resulting in decreased blood pressure, with a stress relieving effect.
 This decrease in sympathetic nervous activity may also have a beneficial effect by increasing blood flow to the uterus.
-A study published in 1996 examined uterine blood flow by using Doppler ultrasound to measure pulsatility index (PI).
-The PI was significantly reduced with acupuncture, meaning that blood flow to the uterus was increased.

-NCFMC has a relationship with two acupuncturists, each of whom has a special interest in infertility and who, in addition to providing treatment in their own offices, come to our center for on-site treatment before and after embryo transfer.
+NCFMC has a relationship with two acupuncturists in the Sacramento region, each of whom has a special interest in infertility and who, in addition to providing treatment in their own offices, come to our center for on-site treatment before and after embryo transfer.